What are the monomers that make up proteins? | Channels for Pearson+

 Understand that proteins are large, complex molecules that play many critical roles in the body.
 They are made up of smaller units called monomers.

+Recognize that the monomers that make up proteins are called amino acids.
+These are organic compounds that combine to form proteins.

-Recall that amino acids are the building blocks of proteins.
-Proteins are polymers made by linking amino acids together in a specific sequence.
+Recall that there are 20 different amino acids that can be combined in various sequences to form a vast array of proteins.

-Recognize that nucleotides are the monomers of nucleic acids, such as DNA and RNA, not proteins.

-Understand that fatty acids are components of lipids, and monosaccharides are the monomers of carbohydrates, neither of which are related to the structure of proteins.
+Differentiate between amino acids and other biological monomers: nucleotides make up nucleic acids, fatty acids are components of lipids, and monosaccharides are the building blocks of carbohydrates.

+Conclude that amino acids are the correct monomers that make up proteins, as opposed to nucleotides, fatty acids, or monosaccharides.

 Watch next